prahladyeri/prahladyeri.github.io/_posts/2015-02-04-farewell-wordpress-hello-jekyll.md

 If you're running a simple blog, personal portfolio, or documentation site, and you're tired of managing a database and paying for expensive hosting, Jekyll might just be the solution you've been looking for.
 By leveraging GitHub Pages and static site generation, you can enjoy the peace of mind that comes with a fast, secure, and cost-effective website.

 **Take the leap today** and explore Jekyll as your next blogging platform.
-With plenty of resources and guides available, including some I’ve listed in the references below, you’ll find the transition smoother than expected.
+With plenty of resources and guides available, including some I’ve listed in the references and migration checklist below, you’ll find the transition smoother than expected.

 ### Migration checklist